reasv/mitsuba/readme.md

 This will only get posts and thumbnails but not full images.

-Use `mitsuba add po --full-images=true` to change that.
+Use `mitsuba add po --full-images true` to change that.

+`mitsuba add po --full-images true --full-text-search true` In order to also enable full-text search.

 Mitsuba will not attempt to fetch images for a post it has already archived previously, unless it visits the post again and detects it as changed in some way.
 Moreover, if an image or thumbnail was already fetched for a particular post, mitsuba will never attempt to fetch the image or thumbnail or both, depending on the case, for that post again.